pavittarsingh315/Nerastar2/README.md

 2. Changed primary theme color to blue.
 Changed style of alerts.
 Create an action to create a success alert.
 Created a separate alerts.js actions file.
 3. Added alt tags to Avatar components for seo.
 4. Created get notifications action and delete notifcation action.
 Notifcations mapped in modal.

+## Twentieth Commit

+1. Integrated Add Post into navbar instead.
+Changed the right menu to include followers and following instead.
+2. Changed Post and Profile save method to resize images on upload